Travel Trailer Turning Radius Tips

 Tips for Turning with a Travel Trailer

-You must remember that when towing a travel trailer, 5th wheel or camper, you’re much heavier than you’d usually be while driving a car.
-When fully loaded, you’re going to need more braking distance and a wider turn radius, especially when making right turns.
-Left turns, for the most part, will be easier for you to master when towing because you’ll have more room for error.
+Remember that when towing a travel trailer, fifth wheel or camper, you’re much heavier than you’d usually be while driving a car.
+When fully loaded, you’ll need more braking distance and a wider turn radius, especially when making right turns.
+For the most part, left turns will be easier for you to master when towing because you’ll have more room for error.

 Pull Straight then Turn Late